Risks and Opportunities

 Physical Risk

-Furthermore, the anticipated rise in the severity and frequency of extreme weather events associated with climate change could have long-term repercussions for MedcoEnergi's asset infrastructure.
-This could translate into increased maintenance expenditures and disruptions to production.
+The projected increase in the severity and frequency of extreme weather events associated with climate change could impact for MedcoEnergi's asset infrastructure.
+Furthermore, we have established climate adaptation and mitigation initiatives to strengthen its resilience.

 Transition Risk

-Further reading on the approach, methodology, findings, and mitigation measures for our 2021 climate change qualitative risk assessment can be found in our TCFD report.
+Further reading on the approach, methodology, findings, and mitigation measures for our 2021, 2023 and 2024 climate change risk assessment can be found in our TCFD report and MedcoEnergi's Sustainability Reports.